 Dively married Harriet Seeds (died 1968) in 1933.
 They had one son, Michael.
 Dively married Juliette Gaudin in 1969.
 He died in Florida and was cremated.

-George S. Dively Papers, WRHS.
+Finding aid for the George S. Dively Papers, Series I, WRHS.

-George S. Dively Foundation Records, WRHS.
+Finding aid for the George S. Dively Foundation Records, Series I, WRHS.